buildpacks/rfcs/text/0000-buildpack-uris.md

 ### CNB Builder

 - `cnb:builder://` - A reference to ALL the buildpacks in the builder.
-- `cnb:builder://bp.id` - A reference to a buildpack with id `bp.id` in the builder.
+- `cnb:builder:///bp.id` - A reference to a buildpack with id `bp.id` in the builder.
 If there is more than one version available, a error should be thrown.
-- `cnb:builder://bp.id@bp.version` - A reference to a buildpack with id `bp.id` at the specific version `bp.version`.
+- `cnb:builder:///bp.id:bp.version` - A reference to a buildpack with id `bp.id` at the specific version `bp.version`.
+- Similar to the `file` scheme, there is a minimal declaration for omitting host by using a simple slash (`/`). eg. `cnb:builder:/bp.id:bp.version`

 # How it Works
 [how-it-works]: #how-it-works

-### Usage
+### pack

 Certain `pack` CLI arguments would take URIs supported instead of the current inconsistent format.